CafeTools/cafetools.github.io/VideoPlayer/README.md

 ## Release History
 - 2024-04-18 : 1.0.2
-    - To enhance security, only videos in the Movies, Download, Music, and Picture folders can be viewed.
+    - To enhance security, only videos in the Movies, Download, Music, and Picture folders can be subtitle viewed.
     - A fix has been made to allow you to set the current product as the default video player.
 - 2024-04-18 : 1.0.1
     - The horizontal and vertical aspect ratios of the screen have been modified to be adjusted.